 Managed Infrastructure

-Keeping infrastructure healthy is mostly about the things you do consistently, not heroics when things break.
+Keeping infrastructure healthy is mostly about the things done consistently in the background, not heroics after something breaks.

 Proactive monitoring of all infrastructure

-Every server and storage system is monitored around the clock.
+Physical servers, Hyper-V and VMware virtual machines, Windows Server environments, and NAS or SAN storage are all monitored around the clock.
 CPU, memory, disk, and availability metrics alert us before users notice a problem.

 Automated patching and updates

-Operating system patches, security updates, and firmware are applied on a regular schedule.
+Windows Server OS patches, security updates, application-level patching for systems like SQL Server, and firmware are applied on a regular schedule.
 Patch status is reported so you always know where things stand.

 Capacity planning and alerts